 For over 150 years Massachusetts Institute of Technology has played a key role in science, technology, engineering and math-STEM education.
 This university is one of the world’s best institutes both in terms of academics and experience.
 Did you know?
-As of 2020, 97 Nobel laureates have been associated with MIT, what more do you need to prove its credibility.
+As of now, 95 Nobel laureates have been associated with MIT, what more do you need to prove its credibility.

-MIT is considered synonymous with technology and innovation, and rightly so because this university started with a vision to address rapid scientific advances at the time of industrial revolution.
+MIT is considered synonymous with technology and innovation, and rightly so because this university started with a vision to address rapid scientific advances at the time of the industrial revolution.
 They aimed to provide a liberal and professional education, especially to transform innovative ideas into real-world businesses.
 Fun fact!
 The revenues of all the companies that were founded by MIT and its graduates would account for the 11th biggest economy in the world, and there are almost 200 countries today, go figure!

-But before we get into MIT admission requirements for international students, let’s take a look at who actually makes it to this top school.
+But before we get into how to get into MIT for international students, let’s take a look at who makes it to this top school.

 At MIT, one thing is for sure that you’ll need amazing credentials not just academically, but also overall.
 You’ll need to be consistently among the top of your class, and also be recipients of other nationally- recognized awards and certifications like Olympiads.
 Apart from this, you’ll need to have a diverse and unique profile because MIT doesn’t just want smart students, they want leaders with a drive to change the world with their ideas.
 The question on the committee’s mind is, will you accomplish something great with your MIT degree?
 So, show them you can.

-- About You
+1. About You

 The first part of your application will include your personal details and identity.
-Being an international student, you will be required to describe your cultural background in short 150-250 word writeups.
+Being an international student, you will be required to describe your cultural background in short 150–250-word writeups.
 The essay question in this part is about how the world you come from has shaped your dreams and aspirations.

 Choose whether you want to apply early action or in the regular lot.
 While some schools have a higher acceptance rate for early applicants, both are about the same for MIT.
-The early action deadline is the 1st of November 2020, and for regular applications, it is 1st of January 2021.
+The early action deadline is the 1st of November 2021, and for regular applications, it is 1st of January 2022.

-Most students declare their major by the end of their freshman year, this part of the application is only to understand you, and your reasoning.
+Most students declare their major by the end of their freshman year, this part of the application is only to understand you, and you’re reasoning.
 If you are interested in engineering, talk about which field and why.
 The limit is 100 words, try to make your answer honest.

 MIT is primarily a STEM school.
 So, if like most students, your choice of major is in this field, you will be required to let them know if and when you’ve taken subjects such as Calculus, Physics, Chemistry, etc.

-MIT has officially waived the SAT/ACT requirements for the 2020-2021 admission cycle.
+MIT has officially waived the SAT/ACT requirements for the 2021-2022 admission cycle.
 However, we recommend that you submit them as they prove your competence.
 Initially, students were required to submit SAT/ACT and two SAT subject scores along with an English proficiency test.
 Almost everyone who applies to MIT has near-perfect test scores, so aim to be in the same league.

 You have space to list down 4 activities that mean the most to you.
 Additionally, you can talk about your scholastic and non-scholastic achievements but be sure to mention only the recent ones (9th grade and up).
-Throughout the application, there are provisions to write 200-250 word essays on anything else you want to tell them (including the disruptions from COVID-19), so be sure to use this space too.
+Throughout the application, there are provisions to write 200–250-word essays on anything else you want to tell them (including the disruptions from COVID-19), so be sure to use this space too.

-MIT requires three short response essays (250 words max) to understand you as a person and find out what’s important to you.
+MIT requires five short response essays (250 words max) to understand you as a person and find out what’s important to you.
 The topics could be anything from what you do for fun, how did you contribute to your community to the most difficult challenges you’ve faced and how you’ve overcome them.